TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

   Are Telephone Calls Recorded?

 Yes.
 Since approximately September 2003, telephone calls to or from our FULLBEAUTY Brands family of companies, including our customer service center, have been monitored and recorded for record-keeping, training, and quality assurance purposes.
-Since November 2014, the companiesâ interactive voice response system has included a message regarding this practice.
+Since November 2014, the companies’ interactive voice response system has included a message regarding this practice.

   Whom Do I Contact If I Have Additional Questions or Concerns About This Privacy Policy?